Dr. Mark Gleason

 Visiting Assistant Faculty

 Department of Hospitality and Tourism Management

 One Campus Drive

 Allendale, MI 49401

 TEL: (616) 331-8828

 FAX: (616) 331-3115

 B.S., Grand Valley State University

 HTM 202 - International Tourism

-Dr. Gleason has nearly ten years of diverse experience in the operation of underwater robots/ROVs in education, research and industry.
+Mark has nearly ten years of diverse experience in the operation of underwater robots/ROVs in education, research and industry.
 His Ph.D. dissertation research demonstrated the usefulness of small ROVs in natural resources education programs.
 Those programs and their development led to positions creating educational programs at museums and colleges.
 Those efforts resulted in unique underwater experiences for thousands of students and the general public.
-Other professional work includes several years operating ROVs in the oil/gas industry in the middle-east.
+Other professional works include several years operating ROVs in the oil/gas industry in the middle-east.
 His recent ROV work includes developing partnerships between government agencies, non-profits and industry to explore shipwrecks.
 Those partnerships have used ROVs and side scan sonar to explore approximately thirty Great Lakes shipwrecks.
-In addition he is creating a marine tech program with a Michigan college that will provide ROV training for college students.
+In addition, he is creating a marine tech program with a Michigan college that will provide ROV training for college students.